Hovin Station

-Hovin Station (Hovin stasjon) is a railway station in the village of Hovin in the municipality of Melhus in Trøndelag county, Norway.
+Hovin Station (Hovin stasjon) is a railway station in the village of Hovin in Melhus Municipality in Trøndelag county, Norway.
 The station is on the Dovre Line, about 45 km south of Trondheim Central Station (Trondheim S) and about 507 km from Oslo Central Station (Oslo S) at an elevation of 54.8 m above sea level.
 Hovin Station is served by local trains to Røros.
 The station was opened 1864 as part of the Trondhjem–Støren Line.
 The Gulfoss Tunnel lies just north of this station.